Fighting Malicious Email Attacks (Mimecast Security Report)

 Email remains the number-one application used to communicate in the workplace.
-Which is surprising, when you consider that 94% of businesses will experience an email-borne malicious attack this year.
-And that's not the only the alarming statistic from Mimecast's latest State of Email Security report.
+This is surprising when you consider that 94% of businesses will experience an email-borne malicious attack this year.
+And that's not the only alarming statistic from Mimecast's latest State of Email Security report.
 54% of global organizations have seen an increase in phishing attack volume, while 53% have experienced a "business-disrupting" ransomware attack.
 All things considered - is your inbox in need of a security refresh?

 Who's the Weakest Link?

 While everyone is susceptible to malicious email content, members of the C-suite have been historically desirable targets for cybercriminals.
 Of companies surveyed, Mimecast found that:

 40% regard their CEO as a security weak link

 40% believe their CEO undervalues the impact of email security